-Preschool Education offers certification in Birth-PreK and Preschool Special Needs.
+Students majoring in Preschool Education will be certified in Birth-PreK and Preschool Special Needs.

 Elementary Education K-6 Comprehensive

 Students majoring in Elementary Education K-6 have the option of adding one or more of the following endorsements: PK-K, MI, or a 5-9 content area.